 This gorgeous dish almost never existed.
 It was, quite frankly, never intended to exist.
 For the first installment of #theSaladBar monthly blogging group I’d planned a lovely little salad with frisée, strawberries, blueberries, some fresh cheese and a yogurt dressing.
 Unfortunately the end of the school year left our schedule in tatters and many of my ingredients inedible.

 If you’re looking for a recipe that will please anyone in your life, this is it.
 This dish is not only vegan and gluten-free but it’s as quick and easy as it gets.
-The flavors are complex and satisfying, yet there are only five ingredients.
-In short, this is the perfect side for anyone without nut allergies.
+The flavors are complex and satisfying, yet there are only five ingredients.… Read the rest

 This recipe is inspired completely by my wife, who told me about something similar she had in Turkey shortly after her return there.
 It’s nothing more than Squeezed lemon, a bit of mint and sugar with boiling water added but like so many simple dishes the final product is something that is somehow ethereal and infinitely sublime.

 Perhaps it’s that this simple drink looks as magical as it tastes. … Read the rest

 From the archives.
 It’s apple and nut season across a lot of the U.S., so it’s the perfect time to wip up a batch of these gems.
 You’ll be glad you did!